What are credit card interest rates?

 • Introductory or promotional interest rates could reduce the cost of borrowing.

-• As well as interest, other fees and charges may apply.
+• Other fees and charges may apply.